-- require the discharge to meet existing regulatory standards or to avoid any further deterioration of coastal water quality (whichever is the most stringent). - 5.57 The new Marine Management Organisation (MMO) set up under the Marine and Coastal Access Bill will have a role in advising the IPC on conditions that should be imposed to mitigate any adverse impacts the development may have on the marine environment or other uses of the sea. - 5.58 To maintain water quality standards, any future discharges from the power station will need to be considered as part of the project level EIA for the proposed development.
-This process will include an assessment of the impacts of any discharges to the aquatic environment, including impacts on specific designated sites under both the Habitats and Shellfish Directives. - 5.59 The development of a new nuclear power station on the site may have the short-term effect of increasing water demand during the construction phase, due to an increased population.
-The potential magnitude and duration is dependent on the timing of new development in relation to the activities (operation or decommissioning) of the existing nuclear facilities.
-It is anticipated that, as the operation of a new nuclear power station on the site is likely to have a similar or lower demand for water to the existing power station, no adverse long-term impacts are expected on water resources, although this will need to be confirmed as part of the planning for this site.
-Similar comments apply to wastewater production from the nominated site, although there is likely to be a short-term effect of increasing wastewater production due to an increased population during the construction phase. - 5.60 There is the potential for adverse long-term impacts on water resources at the site and a more detailed appraisal is required to assess these implications.
+- 5.75 There is the potential for adverse long-term impacts on water resources at the site and a more detailed appraisal is required to assess these implications.
 A small increase in water supply is available within the existing water resource zone.
-A larger increase in water supply would probably need to be transferred from adjacent water resource zones, which could impact other catchments or groundwater bodies. - 5.61 Effects on groundwater could lead to impacts on groundwater dependent surface water features and aquatic ecosystems, including internationally and nationally designated water-related nature conservation sites (please refer to the sections on Biodiversity and Ecosystems in this report). - 5.62 A further significant effect could occur as a result of the impact of the development on the quality and quantity of groundwater at the site.
+A larger increase in water supply would probably need to be transferred from adjacent water resource zones, which could impact other catchments or groundwater bodies. - 5.76 Effects on groundwater could lead to adverse impacts on groundwater dependent surface water features and aquatic ecosystems, including internationally and nationally designated water-related nature conservation sites (please refer to the sections on Biodiversity and Ecosystems in this report). - 5.77 A further significant effect could occur as a result of the impact of the development on the quality and quantity of groundwater at the site.
 Sizewell lies within the Chalk major aquifer which is overlain by the Crag Formation aquifer.
 Groundwater from the Crag aquifer is currently used for water supply in the vicinity of the site.
 Localised groundwater pathways are likely to exist, hence accidental discharges or construction disturbance at Sizewell could cause deterioration in groundwater quality and flow quantity.
-Impacts on the groundwater can be mitigated through good environmental management processes during construction, operation and development stages.

-5.63 Potential Effects on Water Quality and Resources: The AoS has identified potential adverse direct and indirect effects on water.
+Impacts on the groundwater can be mitigated through good environmental management processes during construction, operation and development stages. - 5.78 Potential Effects on Water Quality and Resources: The AoS has identified potential adverse direct and indirect effects on water.
 Direct effects, particularly during construction, on water resources, through increased demand, and on groundwater quality, through accidental discharges are considered significant possibilities.
 Indirect effects on nationally and internationally designated habitats, including from the thermal impact of cooling water discharges have also been identified.
 This is of potential wider significance because of indirect effects on national and European designated habitat sites.